Samsung NX200 Review

 Image quality (jpeg)

 Movie / video mode

 The Samsung NX200 is an obvious choice for anyone who wants lots of pixels in a small package.
-The camera is slightly let down by long buffering times in raw mode and the JPEG engine's noise treatment at high sensitivities but overall the NX200 is a powerful photographic tool with a good feature set for its class and enjoyable to use.
+The camera is slightly let down by long buffering times in raw mode and the JPEG engine's noise treatment at high sensitivities, but overall the NX200 is a powerful photographic tool with a good feature set for its class, and it's enjoyable to use.

 - Mirrorless roundup 2011

 - Olympus PEN E-P3 Review

 - Sony Alpha NEX-5N Review

 - Olympus OM-D EM-5 Preview